 Ehud Olmert sits on the board of Univo, a Medical-grade Cannabis start-up from Israel that recently raised some 30 million in funding to bring Hemp to the masses.
-I had the chance to briefly interview Ehud and business partner Golan Bitton, who has 22 years of managerial experience in the Israeli Ministry of Defence, at the European CBD expo in London this summer.
+I had the chance to briefly interview Ehud and his business partner Golan, who has 22 years of managerial experience in the Israeli Ministry of Defence.
+Golan Bitton’s introduction at the European CBD Expo in London reads as follows:

-With many users getting stopped at European borders, do you think that medical cannabis still suffers from an image problem, and how receptive have you found the medical establishment?
+With many users getting stopped at European borders, why does medical cannabis still suffer from stigma, and how receptive have you found the medical establishment?

 EO: If Medical cannabis does have an image problem it is becoming less so, as people become more educated about it.
 The establishment has been receptive because of the research and evidence that we are able to show.